potaxie/pyspark-kafka/README.md

 ### (2) principle of Porject
  PySpark_Streaming have two method to cunsume kafka data<br />

-    （1）one is Receive-base method as same as Storm,real-time read cache_data to memory， that‘s it after extract
+    <1> one is Receive-base method as same as Storm,real-time read cache_data to memory， that‘s it after extract
     kafka_data ,to put data into memory,then timing handle. but this way has some disadvantage such as if clony
     out，data will be losed ，this also can be void for start WAL and setting Storagelevel，so will hava a receiver to real-time consume data

-    （2）other is Direct method at regular time  to read data ，this way is delayed.
-That is, when action really triggers it,only goes to kafka to receive data . it mapping kafka_partition_data to kafka_rdd
+    <2> other is Direct method at regular time  to read data ，this way is delayed.
+That is, when action really
+    triggers it,only goes to kafka to receive data . it mapping kafka_partition_data to kafka_rdd

   now the second way is more popular